Yoshiki Foundation America: History

 In January 2024, Yoshiki Foundation America donated 10 million yen to the Japanese Red Cross to support areas affected by the Noto Peninsula Earthquake.
 At the unveiling ceremony for his handprints at the TCL Chinese Theatre on January 9, Yoshiki announced that he would auction his custom Kawai crystal piano to raise more funds for earthquake relief and reconstruction, raising an addition 40 million yen.
 In April 2024, the organization donated 10 million Yen to the Red Cross to support victims of the Hualien earthquake in Taiwan.
 In October 2024, YFA donated $100,000 to aid victims of Hurricane Helene and Hurricane Milton.

 In January 2025, Yoshiki and Yoshiki Foundation America donated $500,000 in support of relief efforts for the 2025 Los Angeles wildfires and announced Yoshiki Foundation America's support for several charity organizations, including MusiCares, World Central Kitchen, Cedars-Sinai Medical Center, American Red Cross, Motion Picture & Television Fund, Hollywood Chamber of Commerce Foundation, and Entertainment Community Fund.

+In December 2025, Yoshiki and Yoshiki Foundation America donated $200,000 to support victims of the Wang Fuk Court fire in Hong Kong and flood victims in Thailand and Indonesia.

+In May 2026, MusiCares announced that Yoshiki had donated $100,000 through Yoshiki Foundation America in support of mental health as part of his fight against cyberbullying.
+In July 2026, Yoshiki and Yoshiki Foundation America donated donated €100,000 to support relief efforts for wildfires in France and Spain and ¥10 million donation to assist communities affected by the earthquake in Kumamoto, Japan.
+In August 2026, Yoshiki donated 10 million yen to his hometown of Chiba Prefecture to support victims of severe flooding that struck the region.

 Recognition

 In December 2019, Yoshiki was named as one of Forbes Asias 30 Heroes of Philanthropy for his contributions to "disaster relief, orphanages and treatment for children with bone-marrow disease".

 In March 2021, the Japanese government awarded Yoshiki the Medal with Dark Blue Ribbon for his charity work through Yoshiki Foundation America.

+In April 2026, the Entertainment Community Fund announced it would award Yoshiki with the Medal of Honor for his work supporting artists and the entertainment community.